-There is an ancient cult from the first testament, they have been planning their revenge against God’s precious man for centuries and under the guise of legitimacy, this is their best chance yet.
-Except a betrayal at Pompeii set them on a path to war with a Roman Emperor who will do everything in his power to stop them.
+An ancient and mythical cult have been planning their revenge against mankind for centuries and under a guise of legitimacy, this is their best chance yet, except for a betrayal at Pompeii set them on a path of war with a Roman Emperor who will do everything in his power to stop them.

 - She was short, haggard and ancient looking, a grey bun sat atop her head and wrinkles hung all over her face like an orgy of naked mole rats huddled together.

 - His head shifted again, ears keen when he heard the distant tinkle of broken glass, windows breaking.
 An alarm was triggered and Thomas pushed himself to his feet holding the paper, pausing to try and see what was going on.
 He heard it again, glass smashing, something was up.